-HERO CONDOMS AND MARIE STOPES AUSTRALIA JOIN FORCES
+HERO and MARIE STOPES AUSTRALIA join forces

 by David in 1.
 (H)EALTH

 Coinciding with International Condom Day (13th February) and National Condom Day (14th February), Australia’s only socially responsible condom company, HERO, and national non-profit Marie Stopes Australia, are proud to announce their new partnership to address rising demand for adequate and regular supply of free issue condoms.

 The two organisations have partnered with the shared vision of ensuring sexual and reproductive healthcare is safe and accessible for everyone living in Australia— even in the midst of a health crisis and global pandemic.

 HERO Condoms has been a strong activist on equitable distribution of contraception.
 To date, HERO has donated over 2 million condoms to the people of Botswana, and over 100,000 condoms to various communities and health organisations here in Australia.